morismm99/PowerApps/M365 Management Solution/README.md

 2. SHD Graph API – Message Center
 3. Query MS Roadmap

-These flows use the HTTP Action to query API endpoints The Incidents and Message Center flows query the GRAPH API using the app registration The MS Roadmap queries a public API, thus no authentication is needed All three use a recurrence (scheduled trigger)
+These flows use the HTTP Action to query API endpoints.
+The Incidents and Message Center flows query the GRAPH API using the app registration.
+The MS Roadmap queries a public API, thus no authentication is needed.
+All three use a recurrence (scheduled trigger).

 Optional flows
-Daily M365 Open Incidents Report
+1. Daily M365 Open Incidents Report
-Search M365 Incidents in Twitter
+2. Search M365 Incidents in Twitter
-Any other additional notification flow or flows that can be triggered via a button in the Power App
+3. Any other additional notification flow or flows that can be triggered via a button in the Power App

 SHD Graph API – Incidents flow breakdown